The Future of AMRs & Robotics in Order Fulfillment

 Below, we explore five of the most important trends and advancements that we expect will shape the future of AMRs.

 1. Reduced Costs

 Autonomous mobile robots are already an affordable automation option for many operations, requiring a lower level of investment (and faster deployment) than many fixed systems.
-That being said, AMRs are likely to become even more affordable in coming years as prices drop, due to a number of factors.
+That being said, AMRs are likely to become even more affordable in coming years as prices decrease, due to a number of factors.

 AMR technology is constantly evolving as manufacturers develop new and better components, processors, and controls.
-This constant iteration allows manufacturers to streamline their manufacturing operations: Units can be built more quickly and more efficiently, and with less material and less expensive components.
+This constant iteration allows manufacturers to streamline their warehousing operations: Units can be built more quickly and more efficiently, and with less material and less expensive components.
 This has an immediate effect of reducing the cost of individual units.